 All UK limited companies must be registered at Companies House whose main purpose is to maintain the records of registered companies and make this information available to the public.
 They also hold some discretionary powers on behalf of the Secretary of State, particularly with regard to the naming of companies.
-You can find more information on their website.

 Shareholders own a limited company but its run by its directors.
 If you have your own limited company you are both a director and a shareholder.

 Its own articles of association govern your company.
 These are the internal rules by which the company will be managed.
 Every company must have articles by law and all members of the company must adhere to these rules.

 It is a legal entity in its own right with its own legal rights and obligations.
 That means any profits and losses belong to the company; so the business itself can continue regardless of the death, resignation or bankruptcy of the shareholders or directors.

 A limited company is so called as it offers limited liability.
 This means the company (as its own legal entity) is liable for its debts.
 The shareholders and directors are not personally liable.
 Their liability is limited to paying to the company what they have agreed to pay for their shares.
 This is very different for example, to a Sole Trader, who is held personally responsible for any debts in the business.
 In the case of a sole trader, any outstanding debts must be met from personal assets.

 Once you register your limited company at Companies House you take on a degree of responsibility.
 If you are still considering the best way to run your business, Brookson provides a number of Free Guides that will help you make the correct choice.

 Running your own limited company can sometimes appear daunting, but it’s also an exciting challenge and investment in your future.
 You should be careful to choose an accountancy partner who can help through each of the stages, from setting up your business to helping with the ongoing administration.

 The information we provide in this knowledge centre focuses on key elements of running a Private Limited Company.